Explore-AI/udt-clean-water-toolkit/README.md

 ### cwm

-The Clean Water Module (cwm) is a python module/library that reads in clean water assett data (in geospatial and/or potentially other formats), performs validation and constructs a network.
+The clean water module is a python module/library that reads in clean water assett data (in geospatial and/or potentially other formats), performs validation and constructs a network.

 ### app

 The primary application for Clean Water Toolkit.
 It utilises the `cwm` library and provides functional and class based APIs.
+It is packaged into a single distributable and can be imported into other .py files or run with the provided shell commands.
 It is non-graphical.

 ### api2